harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 In addition, Taproot keypath spends are 38.5 vbytes (70%) smaller than Lightning's existing P2WSH spends.
 Unfortunately, you **cannot upgrade an existing pre-Taproot channel to a Taproot-addressed channel**.
-The existing channel uses the existing P2WSH 2-of-2 scheme, and has to be closed in order to switch to a Taproot-addressed channel.
+The existing channel uses the existing P2WSH 2-of-2 scheme and has to be closed in order to switch to a Taproot-addressed channel.

 This (rather small) privacy boost also helps published channels